 Anyway, I thought it's about time that I tell you my own Privacy Policy for this site.
 I'm not a lawyer, but I think you'll get the gist of what I mean.

 The only time I get any information about you is if you place an order to register one of my software products.
-Then, like any merchant, I need to have your name, address, email address, and other details (such as the software product you purchased, when you purchased it, etc.) That is the only information that I have...the information that you've given me in order to complete your online registration.
+Then, like any merchant, I need to have your name, email address, and other details (such as the software product you purchased, when you purchased it, etc.) That is the only information that I have...the information that you've given me in order to complete your online registration.
 I intend to keep your email address in case I want or need to contact you about a new program I've written, or a problem with an existing one.

 Ken Winograd